-Align Total Compensation with Our Peers - We position the target total direct compensation levels for our NEOs within the range of the median for our peers, using a combination of lower base salaries and an emphasis on pay for performance.
+Align Total Compensation with Our Peers - We position the target total direct compensation levels for our NEOs within the range of the median for our peers.

-Evaluate Total Compensation - We utilize tally sheets to evaluate our NEOs total compensation program, including short-term incentives and long-term compensation opportunity and to evaluate alignment with our NEO retention objectives.
+Evaluate Total Compensation - We utilize tally sheets to evaluate our NEOs' total compensation program, including short-term incentives and long-term compensation opportunity and to evaluate alignment with our NEO retention objectives.